-- (1) To obtain a temporary license, a licensee may submit to the racing commission a certification report of an independent testing laboratory of a system in operation in another jurisdiction in the United States where the licensee is currently licensed or permitted.
+(1) To obtain a temporary license, a licensee may submit to the racing commission a certification report of an independent testing laboratory of a system in operation in another jurisdiction in the United States where the licensee is currently licensed or permitted.
 The report must certify the system to either the GLI-33 Standards or, at the discretion of the racing commission, a standard deemed to be the equivalent of the GLI-33 Standards.
-This alternative certification report must include a list of all critical files and associated signatures and an appendix which lists the differences of any controlled items or processes required to be certified in Kentucky which were not certified in the jurisdiction in which the report was issued.
-Upon review of the certification report, the racing commission will make a determination on whether to accept the certification or require additional information or documentation or testing. - (2) Unless otherwise authorized by the racing commission, the independent testing laboratory shall be provided access to the sports wagering system's controlled software source code along with the means to verify compilation of such source code.
+This alternative certification report must include a list of all critical files and associated signatures and an appendix which lists the differences of any controlled items or processes required to be certified in Kentucky which were not certification report, the racing commission will make a determination on whether to accept the certification or require additional information or documentation or testing.

+(2) Unless otherwise authorized by the racing commission, the independent testing laboratory shall be provided access to the sports wagering system's controlled software source code along with the means to verify compilation of such source code.
 The result of the compiled source code shall be identical to that in the software submitted for evaluation.